 Health and Safety is a broad topic and covers employees as well as customers.
 Employees who are home workers also need to be considered.

 It is important you have a clear Fire evacuation plan, Health and Safety policies and procedures, supported by regular audits.
 There are several legal/mandatory requirements too, it does differ dependent upon what type of business you are running; so please give us a call.
-We are not specialists but we have run businesses and can offer you practical advice and also connect you to an advisor who can support your specific business requirements.
+We work with a National H&S provider, who can complete on site reviews, and can support you if you have an incident with your business.